MazamaScience/air-quality-examples/docs/index.md

 ### [Chelan Douglas Health District](./2024/Chelan-Douglas_Health_District)

-Reports summarizing monitoring data avialable each smoke season in Chelan, Douglas and Okanogan counties in north central Washington state.
+Reports summarizing monitoring data available each smoke season in Chelan, Douglas and Okanogan counties in north central Washington state.
 A summary page has tables of the number of days each monitoring site spent in each Air Quality Category.